-- 1. Satisfactory completion of 24 credit hours (or 27 credit hours if taking the LHS concentration) within one year of study (or two years for part-time study) - 2.
+- 1. Satisfactory completion of 24 credit hours within one year of study (or two years for part-time study) - 2.
 Each candidate must fully discharge all financial obligations to the seminary

 DAS CURRICULUM

 Because our DAS students come with varied backgrounds in theological study and ministerial experience, the DAS is designed to provide the flexibility needed to meet diocesan requirements as well as student needs and interests.
 The program's coordinator works individually with students to plan their course of study, helping them get the very best from their program.
 Although individually tailored, the curriculum for most DAS students will include the following courses: